QuentinRa/blog.quentinra.dev/programming/web/javascript/node.js/index.md

 npm use a file called `package.json` to known which packages to import in your project.
 As the version are usually based on a rule, the exact version of the package can be found in `package-lock.json`.

-All packages are stored in `/node_modules/`.

 * Create an empty project with an empty `package.json`

 ```powershell
 $ npm init
 ```

+All installed packages are stored in the folder `node_modules`. ⚠️ Add it to your `.gitignore`, because it's heavy+useless.

+Instead, commit `package-lock.json`.
+Someone else will use the command below to install the same packages+version as yours.

+➡️ Commit `package.json` too, so that devs can add packages...

-* Init an existing project from a package-lock.json
+* Install existing project (from `package-lock.json`)

 ```powershell
 $ npm ci